-In December, Denison announced highly successful results from long-term core leach metallurgical testing completed to further support the establishment of ISR production and recovery curves to be used in the FS.
-The Company completed a long-term test of a representative intact core sample using specialized equipment to replicate the in-situ leaching conditions of the Phoenix deposit.
-The results were highlighted by: (a) overall recovery of uranium in excess of 97% - demonstrating excellent recovery of uranium from intact high-grade core without the use of permeability enhancement; (b) average recovered solution uranium head grade of 18.3 g/L - exceeding the assumed 15 g/L uranium head grade being used in FS plant designs; (c) continuous intact core leach testing over a period of 377 days, with uranium recovery head grades consistently maintained above 5 g/L during the final stages of the production curve and then declining during the ramp-down stage; and (d) maximum recovered solution uranium head grade of 49.8 g/L achieved using similar lixiviant concentrations as to those used during the FFT.
+In December, Denison announced highly successful results from long-term core leach metallurgical testing completed to further support the establishment of ISR production and recovery curves to be used in the Phoenix FS.
+The Company completed a long-term test of a representative intact core sample using specialized equipment to replicate in-situ leaching conditions of the Phoenix deposit.
+The results were highlighted by: (a) overall recovery of uranium in excess of 97%, demonstrating excellent recovery of uranium from intact high-grade core without the use of permeability enhancement; (b) average recovered solution uranium head grade of 18.3 g/L, exceeding the assumed 15 g/L uranium head grade being used in plant designs; (c) continuous intact core leach testing over a period of 377 days, with uranium recovery head grades consistently maintained above 5 g/L during the final stages of the production curve and then declining during the ramp-down stage; and (d) maximum recovered solution uranium head grade of 49.8 g/L achieved using similar lixiviant concentrations as to those used during the FFT.

 And in December, Denison reported that the neutralization phase of the FFT had been successfully completed, advising that sampling of MWs around the FFT site confirmed the successful restoration of the leaching zone to environmentally acceptable pH conditions, as outlined in the applicable regulatory approvals for the FFT.
 The neutralization phase was initiated in mid-October, following the highly successful completion of the leaching phase of the FFT, and was designed to confirm certain environmental assessment assumptions and verify the efficiency and effectiveness of the neutralization process planned for ISR mining at Phoenix.
-The final phase of the FFT, which involves management of the recovered solution, is expected to commence in the spring of 2023.
+The FFT was highlighted by the recovery of 14,400 pounds of U3O8 dissolved in solutions generated during the leaching and neutralization phases of the test.
+The final phase of the FFT, involving the management of the recovered solution, was undertaken in 2023.